microsoft/vscode-docs/docs/containers/debug-netcore.md

 ## Saving Project File Preference for [.NET SDK Container Build](https://learn.microsoft.com/en-us/dotnet/core/docker/publish-as-container)

-If you have a workspace folder containing multiple .NET project files and you only intend to debug one for the foreseeable future (i.e. you never want to be prompted a list of project files when you `kb(workbench.action.debug.start)`).
-You can save your launch profile by doing the following:
+If you have a workspace folder with multiple .NET project files and you want to exclusively debug one specific project (without being prompted to choose from a list of project files every time you `kb(workbench.action.debug.start)`), you can save your launch profile by following these steps:

 1. Follow the steps in [.NET SDK Container Build](#net-sdk-container-build-debug-without-dockerfile) and keep the debug session live
 1. Click on the `gear` icon in your debugger view.